richardgill/issue-template-check/docs/integrations/github.md

 ![Adding another organization](/docs/images/docs/workflow/add-github-organization.png)

 Once permissions are granted you should see a list of GitHub repositories that you can connect to your database to.
 You can only connect one repository to a Xata database.
-Clicking the **connect** button will tell the Xata app to keep everything in sync within that repository.
+Clicking **connect** will tell the Xata app to keep everything in sync within that repository.

 ## Preview branches